· 4 min read

 • Personal Reflection: Oxfordians want honest self-assessment and an ability to learn from failure—how do you respond under pressure or outside your comfort zone?

-Panelists keenly watch your thought process, not just your answers.
+Insider Tip: Panelists keenly watch your thought process, not just your answers.
 Practicing reasoned, out-loud thinking is more important than rehearsed “model” answers.

-Aiming to double medical school seats by 2031, this plan addresses England’s 12% doctor shortfall.
-However, rural areas like Cornwall still have 40% fewer GPs per capita than London.
-Oxford’s Centre for Evidence-Based Medicine evaluates workforce innovations, such as physician associates in Buckinghamshire’s GP hubs.
+NHS Long Term Workforce Plan (2023).
+The plan to double medical school seats by 2031 is a direct response to England’s 12% doctor shortfall.
+Yet workforce inequities persist: rural areas like Cornwall still have 40% fewer GPs per capita than London.
+Within this context, Oxford’s Centre for Evidence-Based Medicine evaluates workforce innovations, including the use of physician associates in Buckinghamshire’s GP hubs.

 Tip: Link Oxford’s Clinical Academics Programme to your interest in bridging research and frontline care.